 The analysis was determined to be an acceptable and reliable method of estimating stream depletions caused by NPS wells for purposes of the Subdistrict ARP.
-The Subdistrict also supplied a letter dated January 14, 2021 describing DWR's acceptance of a defined sustainability metric for NPS as required by DWR's Rules and Regulations3.
+The Subdistrict also supplied a letter dated January 14, 2021 describing DWR's acceptance of a defined sustainability metric for NPS as required by DWR's Rules and Regulations.

-The wells included under this contract may be conditionally accepted for the 2022 ARP, pending submittal of updated tables showing historical pumping and estimated Net Groundwater Consumptive Use and monthly net stream depletions for the NPS wells for the 2022 ARP Year.
-Valid forbearance contracts must also be submitted prior to DWR's lifting of the conditional status.
-The owners will be notified by separate correspondence.
+The wells included under this contract are accepted for the 2024 ARP.
+Appendix O of the ARP includes updated tables showing historical pumping and estimated Net Groundwater Consumptive Use and monthly net stream depletions for the NPS wells for the 2024 ARP Year.
+Valid forbearance contracts were also submitted with the ARP.